undomained/teds/teds/Readme_KNMI.md

 More detailed information about the generator can be found in `CKD/ckd_generation/readme.md`.

 ### DISAMAR radiative transfer
 The Nitro SGM makes use of the KNMI DISAMAR software suite.
 This code is open source and available on https://gitlab.com/KNMI-OSS/disamar.
-See the DISAMAR readme for compiling instructions.
-The DISAMAR executable path then has to be given in the Nitro SGM yaml file.
+See the DISAMAR readme for compiling instructions or run the provided building script in `sgm/build_disamar.sh`.
+The DISAMAR executable path has to be set in the Nitro configuration yaml file.